-Since January 1, 2016, Illinois divorce law eliminated the term visitation throughout.
+Since January 1, 2016, Illinois divorce law virtually eliminated the term visitation.
 “Visitation” is now a concept that only applies to grandparents and third parties — not to the parents in divorce cases.
 Illinois divorce law gives the courts broad discretion in deciding how parenting time will be allocated — but directs the court to consider the best interests of the children in allocating parental time.
 Absent special circumstances, one parent cannot unilaterally determine whether the other parent will spent parenting time with the children once the court determines a visitation schedule.

 What do you mean by special circumstances to restrict parenting time?

 The 2016 Illinois law provides that a parent has established parentage but is not granted significant decision making responsibilities is entitled to reasonable parenting time.
 Illinois law contains an exception.
 It exception allows the court to restrict parenting time if “the court finds, after a hearing, that the parenting time would seriously endanger the child’s mental, moral, or physical health or significantly impair the child’s emotional development.”

 The mother tells me I cannot “visit” until I am current in my child support payments.
 Is she right?

 No, absolutely not.
 The law specifically states child support and parenting time allocation are not related.
 You can enforce your parenting time [visitation] despite owing child support.
 On the other hand, you can’t withhold child support because you are not receiving your allocated parenting time.

 Can parenting time be withheld because the children say they do not want to “visit”?

 No. A child and the parent allocated primarily decision making responsibilities [read the primary residential custodian under previous parenting plans] must obey the court ordered parenting plan allocating parenting time.
 There is no age at which a child can decide (until 18).
 Historically, if one parent did not allow parenting time (read visitation) to the other parent, the visiting parenting would bring contempt proceedings.
 If the primary residential parent does not allow parenting time, in Illinois one brings a petition alleging abuse of allocated parenting time.